Saturday, 29 August 2009

 No, said Gonnet.
 But those who stayed paid for the privilege: he calculated that during his eight years in Scientology in the 1970s and 1980s he had spent the equivalent of 30,000 euros.

-Judge Château returned to the subject of the productivity statistics that he had mentioned earlier.
+Judge Château returned to the subject of the productivity statistics he had mentioned earlier.
 Was it true that the movement had graphs to chart their productivity?

 Certainly, said Gonnet: in Scientology, productivity was a measure of how well you were carrying out your post.
-Each job had what was known as a VFP, a Valuable Final Product: you could find the expression at the bottom of the organisational chart of a Scientology Org, he said.[7]
+Each job had what was known as a VFP, a Valuable Final Product: you could find the expression at the bottom of the organisational chart of a Scientology Org, he said.[7]9

 But the point of all these statistics and charts was to measure how many new members you were bringing in, he said.